rajayush0/black-jackAPP/README.md

 🃏 Blackjack Game

-A fun and beginner-friendly **Blackjack game** built during the [Scrimba Frontend Developer Career Path](https://scrimba.com/).
+A fun and beginner-friendly **Blackjack game** .
 This project was part of my JavaScript learning journey, helping me understand key programming concepts like functions, conditionals, arrays, and DOM manipulation.

 ---

  🎮 Live Demo

-👉 [\[Play the game here\]](https://black-jackappjs.netlify.app/)(#)
+👉 [\[Play the game here\]](https://black-jackappjs.netlify.app/)
-*Replace `#` with your GitHub Pages or Netlify live link.*

 ---